Owen-D-Brown/InvoiceManagementSystem/README.md

 As an exercise, I've decided to go back and, at the least, refactor the backend that implements JDBC to conform to a standard design pattern, and seperate the concerns of the front-end and database communications.
 I'm building the new system on a DAO pattern, with POJO classes modeled after database tables, and DTOs that combine those POJOs into usable collections for the GUI.
 The GUI is being refactored into an MVC pattern system.
 It's built on Swing - meaning it lacks the inherent Controller functionality present in JavaFX.
 In the future, I will take the new backend, throw out the GUI, and design a new front end for the application using JavaFX.

+**I AM IN THE PROCESS OF DECOUPLING GUI FROM OLD LOGIC - APPLICATION MAY NOT COMPILE**